Breast Augmentation Dallas

 Breast Implants – Saline vs. Silicone Gel

 The FDA removed its restrictions on the use of silicone gel implants in November, 2006, opening the door to a wider range of choices for women seeking breast augmentation surgery.
 In my practice, over 60% of patients chose silicone gel in the first year after they were made available.
-As the safety of these implants has become more and more accepted, over 90% of my patients choose silicone gel today.
+As the safety of these implants has become more and more accepted, over 90% of my patients choose silicone gel for their breast enlargement options.
 There are potential benefits to each implant.

 Saline implants are inserted empty and filled by the surgeon during the procedure.
 This allows a slightly smaller incision and somewhat greater accuracy in correcting asymmetry in breast size since the surgeon can choose to fill one more than the other.
 Saline implants are less expensive, too, approximately $900.00 per pair less than silicone gel filled implants.
 If a saline implant leaks, it deflates and that breast loses volume, creating a sense of urgency for surgical replacement.
 Some patients enjoy the peace of mind knowing that it contains only sterile salt water and is quickly absorbed by the body.
 Others are distressed that a leak in the implant creates a situation of necessity to have replacement surgery.